 The City maintains a health and dental insurance plan through Regence Blue Cross Blue Shield of Utah.
 Each year, Regence examines the City's "use" of the plan and its total costs to Regence, and then determines the price for the following year.
 Miraculously, this year there will be no increase in the City's health insurance.

 Life Insurance Costs

-The life insurance increase to the General Fund for FY 2019 will be \$1,382.
+Life insurance in the General Fund for FY 2019 will be decreasing by \$1,337.
 The life insurance increases are broken out by fund in Table E2 below:

 Life Insurance Changes by Fund